Van Security: 8 Systems Rated for UK Trades (2026) featured image

 Quick Answer

-The most effective van security combines a Ghost immobiliser (stops keyless relay theft), deadlocks (physical door reinforcement), a Thatcham-approved GPS tracker (recovery), and an interior CCTV camera (evidence and deterrence).
+Your van is your livelihood, and having insurance does not mean you are protected.
+Compliance is not assurance, and that applies to security as much as anything else.
+The most effective van security layers a Ghost immobiliser (stops keyless relay theft), deadlocks (physical door reinforcement), a Thatcham-approved GPS tracker (recovery), and an interior CCTV camera (evidence and deterrence).
 No single system is enough.
-Layer them and thieves will move on to an easier target.
+Layer them and thieves move on to an easier target.
+At Elite Heating and Plumbing, our vans were our livelihood, and security was never optional.
+I have reviewed all eight systems drawing on my experience running a trades business with multiple vehicles, plus installer specs, Sold Secure ratings, and real feedback from tradespeople.
+Here is what actually works.

 Why Van Theft Costs UK Trades £98M a Year

 Tool theft is not a fringe problem.
 According to industry data, 44,514 incidents of tool theft were reported to UK police forces in a single year, with £98 million worth of tools stolen from tradespeople.
-The average individual claim is around £3,000.
+The average individual claim is around £1,500 to £2,200, according to Direct Line 2024 data (which found an average of £1,565 per claim).
 Ford Transit vans account for more than half of all van thefts nationwide, with over 5,900 stolen in 2024 alone.
 One in four vans will be targeted at some point.

-The thieves have upgraded.
+Let me be blunt: the thieves have upgraded.
 Relay attacks, CAN bus hacking, OBD port reprogramming.
 The standard factory alarm and central locking your van came with means almost nothing to a professional gang with £200 of electronic equipment.
-The good news is that the security industry has responded.
-The eight systems we tested range from £30 to £600.
-Some are genuinely impressive.
+The security industry has caught up, though.
+Upgrading your van security is part of a wider digital transformation that forward-thinking trades businesses are embracing.
+The eight systems here range from £30 to £600.
+Some are worth every penny.
 Some are overhyped.
 Here is the full breakdown.

 44,514